 This board has been designed to fit into a Hammond 1455C802 Enclosure.

 The LT8390 is a synchronous 4-switch buck-boost DC/DC controller that allows the output voltage to be above, below or equal to the input voltage.

 Not only does this provide an extremely flexible DC-DC converter, it is also ideal for battery operated systems where the battery terminal voltage can fluctuate depending upon the state of charge (SoC).
-For example, I have been using DC-DC Buck-Boost converter with a QNAP NAS (Network Attached Storage) to obtain a stable 12.0V (as it directly feeds the HDDs) from a 12V battery that could range anywhere from 10.8V to 14.4V.
+For example, I have been using a similar DC-DC Buck-Boost converter with a QNAP NAS (Network Attached Storage) to obtain a stable 12.0V (as it directly feeds the Hard Disk Drives) from a 12V battery that could range anywhere from 10.8V to 14.4V.

 The LT8390 operates in current mode and senses the current flowing through the inductor via the inductor sense resistor (R6).

 The LTC8390 can operate with a switching frequency between 150kHz and 650kHz.
 Selecting a frequency is a trade-off between efficiency and component size.
 A low frequency converter improves switching losses but requires a larger inductor and capacitors.
 Switching at a higher frequency can reduce the overall size of the converter but comes at a compromise of efficiency through switching losses.
 I have selected mid ground, at 400kHz.

 To improve EMI, the triangle spread spectrum frequency modulation scheme has been selected via R12.
 If you wish to switch this off, remove R12 and insert R15.